Samuel-col/cppProjects/README.md

-# cppProjects
+# C++ Projects

+## Description

 Here you can find several cpp projects i've done while im learning this programming language.
+The course that i am taking is called Programming and Numerical Methods, so its is oriented to math topics, however there are some scripts as ```tali.cpp``` that have nothing to do with my course.

+## List of Scripts

+* tali: Is a dice game that i copied from [Gnome](https://www.gnome.org/) Games.
+* EliGauss: Contains several linear algebra matrix functions as determinant, inverse matrix and it solves linear equations systems.
+* bases: Its a simple script that converts numbers from one base to another.
+* cribae: Prints the first n prime numbers using Eratostenes Cribe.
+* ficheros: Read and write text files.
+* interLag: Estimates functions values by using Lagrange Interpolation.
+* raices: Compares three common roots finders.

+## Comment

+I must clarify that this repository is'nt well documented, its just a personal project.